samsquire/startups/README.md

 # 7. Child entertainment budget

-Pay a fixed amount each month for your children, a combination of pocket money and entertainment budget which can be spent on games and platform videos.
+Pay a fixed amount each month for your children, a combination of pocket money and entertainment budget which can be spent on platform games and platform videos.

 * **Difficulty** Easy
 * **Profitability** Medium
 * **Code** Low

-# 8.
+# 8. Labour marketplace

+Put your sell bid into a labour marketplace which is a price you are willing to be hired at.

+Have a super indepth profile which tracks all your credentials and each is worth a different amount of money.
+For example, having studied at a certain university means your sell bid can be higher.

+The platform could have an agreement whereby you agree to give a % of your salary to them.

+* **Difficulty** Medium
+* **Profitability** Lucrative
+* **Code** Medium

+# 9. Job Interviewless agency

+A high skilled agency that fulfils jobs at multi industry clients by promising there will be no second job interview for the client company.

+Have a difficult interview process to get good staff and train them for each client engagement.
+For retail staff, have a sticker that can be placed on retail front windows saying that we use this agency company.

+* **Difficulty** Hard
+* **Profitability** Lucrative
+* **Code** Low

+# 10. Teams as a service

+A job board where people can buddy up and say they work together in a team with a group of people.
+Ideally teams would have experience working together.

+* **Difficulty** Hard
+* **Profitability** Lucrative
+* **Code** Medium

+# 11.